kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I do a search for Vidal Sastre Sanchez Hornero on Youtube.
 - A number of results come up, one which is particularly interesting.
 - He is a soloist playing at the Banda Sinfónica L'Amistat - Quart de Poblet.
-There is a young woman behind him who is clearly frightened and nervous.
+There is a young woman behind him who is clearly nervous.
+Whoever is filming zooms in on him, and her.
 She constantly looks up at him.
-I wonder if she is medicated.
+I now wonder if she is medicated.

 <a href="https://www.youtube.com/watch?v=Td74vBNPrW0">
 <img src="/content/images/youtube-video.png">